 As well as being a bustling coastal city, with charming plazas and colorful colonial architecture, Trujillo is located near some of Peru's best surf.
 Closer to Lima than the northern surf town of Máncora, this is a great place to go if you want to try Peru's surf without venturing too far.

 Huanchaco is the area to head with your board, with surfable waves for all abilities.
-Topping the must-surf list, though, is the left-hand break off of Chicama, just 20 miles north of Trujillo, which is the longest surfable left-break in the world.
+Topping the must-surf list, though, is the left-hand break off of Chicama, just 20 miles (32 kilometers) north of Trujillo, which is the longest surfable left-break in the world.

 Trujillo is also known for its historic ruins and archaeologists have found pottery in the area that depicts images of fishermen riding their reed boats to shore.
 Could Peru's ancient Moche and Chima fishermen have been the first surfers?